howardgood88/Optimal-Resource-Allocation-for-Cloud-Edge-Computing-with-MNO-and-MVNO/README.md

 * implement utility function
 * implement random distribution
 * implement the assignment of the general purpose VM
-* optimizing task deployment utility (softmax?)
-* decide which task deploy first when get in at the same time
+* decide which task deploy first when get in at the same time (random?)